 We assist with applications for the Disabled Students Allowance for those who are coming onto an HNC or HND course.

-Our Student Support staff are based on each of our four College campuses.
+Our Learning Support staff are based on each of our four College campuses.
 The College is open over the summer holidays prior to the start of a session.

 If you have a disability or additional support need, please contact us so that we can arrange to meet with you before you start your course.

 Edinburgh College is a proud Corporate Parent we take our responsibility to support care-experienced students very seriously.
 Our role includes supporting you through the college application process, ensuring you have a positive learning experience and providing support along the way.
 Your college experience will be the same as all the other students but with the offer of extra support to allow you to get the very best from Edinburgh College.